Springerle/springerle.github.io/README.md

 The main goal of *Springerle* is to provide basic templates and add-on facets to incrementally set up projects in a flexible and composable manner.

+See “[Using the templates](#using-the-templates)” for details on which templates are available, and the following section for pre-requisites.

 ## Installing the cookiecutter CLI